-Fast forward to 2017 and there isn’t a RV manufactured with incandescent interior lighting – not one.
+Fast forward to 2017 and there isn’t an RV manufactured with incandescent interior lighting – not one.
 The price of LED lighting has come down dramatically, and the quality has skyrocketed.
 Even most of the hold-out consumers with older campers have upgraded to LED.
 It’s a done deal.
 Incandescent lighting in the RV marketplace is dead.

 Today, lithium batteries for truck campers are where LED lights were in 2007.
 The price, promise, and public perception of lithium batteries is nowhere near where it needs to be for adoption by the industry or consumer.
 And yet, the future of truck camper battery technology is clearly lithium.
-The days of lead acid batteries are numbered.
+The days of lead-acid batteries are numbered.

 I’ll make a bold prediction.
 In ten years, every truck camper will be sold exclusively with lithium batteries.
-By 2027, lead acid will be dead.
+By 2027, lead-acid will be dead.

 Not bold enough?
-In ten years, no less than 10-percent of those lithium powered truck campers will be pulled by 100-percent electric lithium-powered trucks.
+In ten years, no less than 10-percent of those lithium-powered truck campers will be pulled by 100-percent electric lithium-powered trucks.
 Put that in your future hat.
 It’s a done deal.

 This week’s Question of the Week was, “Does a product like the Goal Zero Yeti 400 Lithium make sense for truck camping?”
 This feedback is in response to the article, “Portable Lithium Power Goes Truck Camping”.

 “It does make sense, especially for a camper like mine which has a very limited electrical system.
-The standard uses for me would be to charge a laptop, phone, camera, and a whole host of other things” – Randy Welch, 1962 Chevrolet C20, 1976 Alaskan 8-foot cabover
+The standard uses for me would be to charge a laptop, phone, camera, and a whole host of other things” – Randy Welch, 1962 Chevrolet C20, 1976 Alaskan 8-foot

 “Not for me.
 I much prefer a wired PSW (pure sign wave) inverter with Lithium Iron Phosphate house batteries.
-There is real amp hour capacity, the ability to discharge to almost zero with no drop in output voltage, and the ability to recharge using a conventional on board converter like a Progressive Dynamics charge wizard unit.
+There is real amp-hour capacity, the ability to discharge to almost zero with no drop in output voltage, and the ability to recharge using a conventional onboard converter like a Progressive Dynamics charge wizard unit.

-I can operate my CPAP all night with the humidifier and and still have 50-percent charge left, plus the Iron Phosphate batteries (Group 27 rated) weigh less than 26 pounds each, or about half the weight of a conventional flooded cell / AGM battery.
+I can operate my CPAP all night with the humidifier and still have a 50-percent charge left, plus the Iron Phosphate batteries (Group 27 rated) weigh less than 26 pounds each, or about half the weight of a conventional flooded cell / AGM battery.
 And they can operate in any position and require no venting.
-The downside is price at about $800 each.
+The downside is the price at about $800 each.